 SOFIA AND ANDREAS TRADITIONAL HOUSE

 While visiting Cyprus you can try and buy halloumi almost everywhere.
-You can order it in taverns and restaurants cooked in various ways or buy it from local cheese dairies.
+You can order it in taverns and restaurants, cooked in various ways, or buy it from local cheese dairies.
 However, a unique way to learn about halloumi and taste it in its purer version is to visit Sofia and Andreas Traditional House in the village of Letymvou.
 This place is more than a traditional Cypriot tavern because it offers a total gastronomic experience.
-Sofia makes halloumi cheese and other dairy products, bakes bread in the wood oven, and you can see the whole process evolve in front of your eyes.
-The menu of the tavern is based on raw materials from the village and the surrounding area, and they also have a small museum with traditional objects and costumes.
+Sofia makes halloumi cheese and other dairy products.
+She also bakes bread in the wood oven, and you can see the whole process evolve in front of your eyes.
+The menu of the tavern is based on raw materials from the village and the surrounding area.
+They also have a small museum with traditional objects and costumes.

-Ηalloumi today has exceeded the borders of Cyprus and has conquered almost the whole world.
-It is a favourite cheese of many chefs in various parts of the world and you can find it on the menu of many different types of restaurants.
-If you visit Cyprus it is almost mandatory to try it but if you want to find the most authentic halloumi do not search the internet but ask the locals, who are willing to share their secrets.
+Halloumi today has exceeded the borders of Cyprus and has conquered almost the whole world.
+It is a favourite cheese of many chefs in various parts of the world.
+Also, you can find it on the menu of many different types of restaurants.
+If you visit Cyprus, it is almost mandatory to try it.
+However, if you want to find the most authentic halloumi, do not search the internet but ask the locals, who are willing to share their secrets.

 *[Photo at the top by Hmioannou, CC BY 3.0 via Wikimedia Commons]